cnorick/curse-of-strahd-notes/Misc/Guest as Granny.md

 But there is a really good chance, given their experience already with the pies, that they'll get into a fight.

-Either way, when Morgantha comes in, she'll still be disguised as granny.
+Either way, when Morgantha comes in, she'll still be disguised as Granny, and pushing her ol